Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Introduction

 If instead, $F_A$ satisfies

-then $A$ is called a deformed $G_2$-instanton, sometimes also called deformed Donaldson-Thomas connection cf. \cite{Karigiannis2009, LeeLeung2009, Lotay2020}. \end{Def} The definition of $G_2$-instantons arises naturally as a higher dimensional analogue of anti-self-dual instantons on $4$-manifolds cf. \cite{Carrion1998}.
-On the other hand, the motivation behind the definition of deformed $G_2$-instantons comes from the fact that they arise as mirrors in a certain sense to coassociative submanifolds cf. \cite{LeeLeung2009}.
-These connections are the $G_2$ analogue of Hermitian Yang-Mills and deformed Hermitian Yang-Mills connections on Calabi-Yau $3$-folds which, by contrast to their $G_2$ counterparts, have been studied extensively cf. \cite{Chen2021, CollinsXieYau2018, Leung2000, Marino2000}.
+then $A$ is called a deformed $G_2$-instanton, sometimes also called deformed Donaldson-Thomas connection cf. \cite{Karigiannis2009, LeeLeung2009, Lotay2020}. \end{Def} While the definition of $G_2$-instantons arises naturally as a higher dimensional analogue of anti-self-dual instantons on $4$-manifolds \cite{Carrion1998}, the motivation behind the definition of deformed $G_2$-instantons comes from the fact that they arise as mirrors, via a real Fourier-Mukai transform, to certain (co)associative cycles cf. \cite{LeeLeung2009, Leung2000}.
+These connections can be considered as the $G_2$ analogues of Hermitian Yang-Mills and deformed Hermitian Yang-Mills connections on Calabi-Yau $3$-folds which, by contrast to their $G_2$ counterparts, have been studied extensively cf. \cite{Chen2021, CollinsXieYau2018, Leung2000, Marino2000}.

 Just like $G_2$-instantons correspond to critical points of the Yang-Mills functional, it was shown in \cite[Theorem 5.13]{Karigiannis2009} that deformed $G_2$-instantons arise as critical points of a natural Chern-Simons type functional, see (\ref{chernsimonsfunctional}) below.
 Motivated by the work in \cite{LeeLeung2009} one is mainly interested in finding solutions to (\ref{dG2instantonequ}) in the case when $A$ is a unitary connection on a complex line bundle.
 So in this article we shall only be concerned with the case when the gauge group $G=U(1)$ so that $F_A=dA$.
 Furthermore, we shall identify the Lie algebra $\mathfrak{u}(1)$ with $\R$ and view $F_A$ as a \textit{real} $2$-form defining an integral cohomology class in $H^2(M^7,\mathbb{Z})$.